Mint rice is a perfect recipe to add to your menu rotation. Make a big batch early in the week and add it to your favorite lunch and dinner recipes.

 Once the fresh mint comes in contact with the hot rice, the mint will turn a few shades darker.

-This recipe works great with grilled chicken, roasted salmon, and for a middle-eastern touch, serve it with cubed lamb.
+This recipe works well with grilled chicken, roasted salmon, and for a middle-eastern touch, serve with grilled lamb.

 - Heat olive oil in a medium sized Dutch oven over medium-high heat.
-Add chopped onions and minced garlic and sauté for about 5 minutes until the onions and garlic are translucent and soft.
+Add chopped onions and minced garlic and sauté for about 5 minutes until translucent and soft.

 - Add rice and cook for one minute.
-Add (chicken or vegetable) broth and bring to a boil.
+Add broth and bring to a boil.